mrkkrp/kill-or-bury-alive/README.md

 [![MELPA](http://melpa.org/packages/kill-or-bury-alive-badge.svg)](http://melpa.org/#/kill-or-bury-alive)
 [![Build Status](https://travis-ci.org/mrkkrp/kill-or-bury-alive.svg?branch=master)](https://travis-ci.org/mrkkrp/kill-or-bury-alive)

-Have you ever killed some buffer that you might want to left alive?
+Have you ever killed some buffer that you might want to leave alive?
 Motivation for killing is usually “get out of my way for now”, and killing may be not the best choice in many cases unless your RAM is very-very limited.
 This package allows to teach Emacs which buffers we want to kill